omnistrate/ctl/mkdocs/docs/integrating.md

 ## Using omnistrate-ctl with Docker

-CTL is packaged and released in a docker image and can be used to execute omnistrate-ctl.
+omnistrate-ctl is packaged and released in a container image that can be used to execute the commands:

 ```
 docker run -t ghcr.io/omnistrate/ctl:latest